BrentGrammer/Docker-k8s-academind/NOTES/DockerOverview.md

 - Encapsulate environments, not whole machines like VMs do. (more lightweight)
 - Run containers with the `docker run` command
   - `docker stop` command to stop a container
+- Containers are a thin layer (i.e. a node process etc.) that uses the code and environment from an image (it is not a copy of the image code and files)

 ### Images